 Prof. Dr. Jan Willmann

-Jan Willmann is Assistant Professor of Theory and History of Design at the Bauhaus-Universität Weimar.
-After studying architecture and theory in Oxford, United Kingdom, he served from 2007-2011 as Scientific and Teaching Assistant at the Institute of Architectural Theory at Innsbruck University in Austria, where he also earned his PhD with distinction, and was Senior Assistant of the group of Gramazio Kohler Research at the Swiss Federal Institute of Technology (ETH) in Zurich from 2011 to 2016.
+Jan Willmann is Professor of the Theory and History of Design at the Bauhaus-Universität Weimar.
+After studying architecture and theory in Oxford, United Kingdom, he served from 2007-2011 as Scientific and Teaching Assistant at the Institute of Architectural Theory at Innsbruck University in Austria, where he also earned his PhD under Prof. Ir.
+Bart Lootsma with distinction, and was Senior Assistant of the group of Gramazio Kohler Research at the Swiss Federal Institute of Technology (ETH) in Zurich from 2011 to 2016.
 Jan Willmann’s research and publications focus on the relationship between the theory and history of design, cultural history, and the history of media and information technology.
 He has lectured worldwide and is regularly invited as an expert and design critic member, and collaborated with numerous renowned international institutions, such as, for example, the FRAC Centre Orléans, Chicago Architecture Biennial und Palais de Tokyo in Paris.
 His essays and articles have been published in various journals, including AD/Architectural Design, GAM, Arquitectura Viva, 3D Printing and Additive Manufacturing, The Architectural Review, T&A, IEEE, Elsevier Automation & Construction, IJAC und DETAIL.
-Most recent publications are Flight Assembled Architecture (HYX, 2012) and The Robotic Touch (Park Books, 2014).
+Most recent publication is Robotic Fabrication in Architecture, Art and Design (Springer, 2018).